 The app also includes audio recordings that can help you make spelling, reading, and oral language development much easier.

 The expression “Wie geht’s?” which roughly translates to “How are you?” gives a clue as to what the app does: it teaches students popular German phrases that they can encounter in everyday life.
 To name a few, there’s social etiquette, greetings, colors, months and seasons, days of the week, food, and describing people.

 This website contains a list of frequently used German phrases and vocabulary.
-The app’s content, which includes phrases such as “I’m good,” “Thank you!”,” “Cool to meet you as well,” “How much,” and “A table for two, please!” makes it an excellent learning platform for beginners and tourists to Germany.
+The app’s content, which includes phrases such as “I’m good,” “Thank you!”,” “Cool to meet you as well,” “How much,” and “A table for two, please!” makes it an excellent learning platform for beginners and tourists visiting Germany.

 MosaLingua, which has over 7 million users worldwide, provides many excellent opportunities to learn a new language quickly and inexpensively.
 Their team consists of 30 language enthusiasts from various nationalities who have all been in the same boat when it comes to learning a new language.
-You will find excellent tips, tools, and techniques to help you master the new language with their user-friendly language app!

 In this app, you will find excellent tips, tools, and techniques that will help you master the new language with little effort.